 Bopping in the warm geothermal waters with our mud masks on during a snow storm was like no other European spa we’ve ever been to!

 Although tickets sell out, capacity is capped per day so it never feels too crowded!
-Perfect for relaxing – unless a snow storm hits which happened to us!
+Perfect for relaxing – unless a snow storm hits which happened to us.
+The atmosphere is so different in the evening or in Winter when the sun sets early – it is spectacular to enjoy the Blue Lagoon lit up.

 It’s no secret, Iceland is expensive however if you book your Blue Lagoon entry as part of a tour this often results in a discount.
 The blue lagoon is the most visited tourist attraction in Iceland with the Golden Circle the second.
 By booking a tour to do both it often results in a discount and you could save some serious money on transport too!
 Book here.